With interest rates rising, should you invest in the SGS bond and T-bill using your CPF to earn a higher return?

 As our Beansprout community helped to point out, there can be auctions where you might lose two additional months of CPF interest rather than one additional month.

-For example, if you subscribed to the 6-month T-bill auction on 29 September, the T-bills will only be issued to you in October 2022.
-The maturity of the bonds will be in April 2023.
+For example, if you subscribed to the 6-month T-bill auction on 24 November, the T-bills will only be issued to you on 29 November 2022.

-Depending on when the deduction is done from your CPF account, you might lose 8 months of CPF interest by investing in this issuance from September 2022 to April 2023.
+Depending on how long it takes to transfer the funds back to your CPF-OA account after the T-bills mature in May 2023, you might lose 8 months of CPF interest by investing in this issuance from November 2022 to June 2023.

 This represents an additional loss of CPF interest of 2 months compared to the 6-month maturity of the T-bill.